JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 Now, using the dropdown to switch between dataset does not generate a new visualisation.

 We got sidetracked, but this had to be fixed.
-Ideally, when the user selects a dataset from the dropdown the entire \index{visualisation} is not redrawn, only the underlying data (the arcs) changes.
+Ideally, when the user selects a dataset from the dropdown the entire visualisation\index{visualisation} is not redrawn, only the underlying data (the arcs) changes.
 To do so, a new set of functions divorced from the ones currently at hand needs to be created.
 This separation will allow leaving the already created functions as-is, using `gio` and its corresponding `renderValue` JavaScript function to initialise a visualisation, and have a separate family of functions dedicated to working with different JavaScript functions which circumvent `renderValue` and directly change aspects of the visualisation, such as the underlying dataset.

 This involves a few moving parts, thankfully some of them were already explored, just not in the context of htmlwidgets.
 The scheme is to send data from R to JavaScript using the formerly exploited `session$sendCustomMessage`, then in JavaScript fetch the instance of the visualisation (`controller` in the case of gio) to interact with it (`e.g. controller.addData(data);`).